-Why are there two Eids?
+Why are there two Eids? - CBBC Newsround

-Muslims across the UK will celebrate Eid al-Fitr this weekend.
+Muslims across the UK will celebrate Eid al-Fitr tomorrow to mark the end of Ramadan.

 It's a day of celebrations and for children it often means lots of presents!

-But it's not long until Eid al-Adha so you might be wondering why there are two Eids a year and not one...?
+The name is often shortened to 'Eid'.

+You might have also heard of a festival called Eid al-Adha, which is also referred to as 'Eid'.

+Read on to find out more about both of these festivals and the differences between them.

-The word 'Eid' means 'feast' or 'festival'.
-Each year Muslims celebrate both Eid al-Fitr and Eid al-Adha - but the names often get shortened to just 'Eid' and that's why it can be confusing.
+Each year Muslims celebrate both Eid al-Fitr and Eid al-Adha, but the names often get shortened to just 'Eid' and that's why it can be confusing.

-Eid al-Fitr - which means 'festival of the breaking of the fast - is celebrated at the end of Ramadan, a month when many adult Muslims fast.
+Eid al-Fitr - which means 'festival of the breaking of the fast - is celebrated at the end of Ramadan, which is a month when many adult Muslims fast.

 Eid al-Adha - which means 'feast of the sacrifice' - is celebrated just over two months later, at the same time when many Muslims perform the Hajj pilgrimage.